Falmer Stadium at night, home of Brighton & Hove Albion FC

 Search hotels in Brighton City Centre

-Hotel du Vin Brighton (city centre)
+Hotel du Vin Brighton (Ship Street, city centre)

-The Grand Brighton (seafront)
+The Grand Brighton (King's Road, seafront)

-Jurys Inn Brighton (city centre)
+Premier Inn Brighton City Centre (North Street) (city centre)

 Artist Residence Brighton (Regency Square)